Stop Wasting Your Tokens: Towards Efficient Runtime Multi-Agent Systems: Discussion and Conclusion

-These insights inform several promising avenues for future work.
-While our method proved efficient and robust, developing a self-evolving, memory-augmented version remains an exciting opportunity.
-Other key directions include creating more sophisticated purification techniques that address the ``noise-as-signal'' problem and developing a universal resource consumption metric for MAS.
+\paragraph{Future directions.} These insights inform several promising avenues for future work.
+First, moving beyond heuristic rules, exploring a learning-based adaptive filter could enable more precise, dynamic control over supervisor invocations.
+This aligns with the broader goal of developing a self-evolving, memory-augmented version of \method{}.
+Second, further research should focus on mitigating the latency overhead introduced by supervisory calls to enhance real-time applicability, alongside creating sophisticated purification techniques that address the ``noise-as-signal'' trade-off.
+Finally, developing a universal resource consumption metric for MAS remains a critical open challenge.
 Ultimately, we posit that incorporating such real-time, meta-level supervision is a foundational component for building the next generation of truly scalable and reliable MAS.

-\section{Conclusion}
+\paragraph{Conclusion.}

 In this work, we introduced \textbf{\method}, a lightweight and non-intrusive meta-agent framework that enhances the robustness and efficiency of Multi-Agent Systems.
 Through real-time, adaptive supervision, \method{} mitigates common failure modes and reduces computational overhead using three core strategies: proactive error correction, pragmatic inefficiency guidance, and adaptive observation purification.
 Our extensive experiments demonstrate a significant Pareto improvement.
 On the challenging GAIA benchmark, \method{} reduces token consumption by an average of 29.68\% while maintaining competitive task success rates, a crucial step towards building more practical and scalable agentic systems.